Learning To Guide Human Decision Makers With Vision-Language Models: Hybrid Decision Making

 \section{Hybrid Decision Making}

-We are concerned with decision tasks that, due to safety concerns, cannot be fully automated, such as medical diagnosis.
-Specifically, we focus on classification problems, with inputs $\vx \in \bbR^d$ and categorical or multi-label decisions $y$.\footnote{While we focus on classification tasks, our remarks apply to other prediction problems, \eg regression \citep{de2020regression}.}

-Research on Hybrid Decision Making (HDM) investigates expert AI assistants capable of assisting human experts in such tasks.
+We target decisions that must retain human oversight (e.g., medical diagnosis) because full automation poses safety risks.\footnote{We focus on classification problems, with inputs $\vx \in \bbR^d$ and categorical or multi-label decisions $y$.
+Despite this, our remarks apply to other prediction problems as well, \eg regression \citep{de2020regression}.} Research on HDM develops AI assistants to augment human experts on such tasks.
 Considering the AI assistant and the human expert have different abilities, expertise, and biases, the central question of HDM is how to best integrate them.